In Vitro Fertilization for Infertility Treatment

 - Issues with sperm production or sperm abnormalities

 In some cases, IVF may be used as a means of preserving fertility.
-Eggs and sperm can be harvested from the body and frozen in order to store them for later use.
-This technique may be used for those who might be undergoing treatment that may impact their fertility, eggs, or sperm, such as chemotherapy or radiation therapy for cancer.1,2
+Eggs and sperm can be harvested from the body.
+They are then frozen in order to store them for later use.
+This method may be used by people undergoing treatment that may impact their fertility, eggs, or sperm, such as chemotherapy or radiation therapy for cancer.1,2

 What happens during IVF?

-- Ovulation induction: During ovulation induction, you will be given medications to help stimulate your ovaries to produce multiple, mature eggs.
-You may also be instructed to take additional medications that will help prevent your body from releasing these eggs too soon or to help prepare the lining of your uterus for the upcoming implantation.
-After a week or two, your provider will take ultrasound images of your eggs to determine if they are ready to be retrieved.
+- Ovulation induction – During this step, you will be given drugs to help stimulate your ovaries to produce multiple, mature eggs.
+You may also need to take other drugs to prevent your body from releasing these eggs too soon or to help prepare the lining of your uterus for the upcoming implantation.
+After a week or 2, your provider will take ultrasound images of your eggs to determine if they are ready to be retrieved.

-- Retrieval of the eggs: If your eggs are ready to be harvested, your provider will collect and remove them from your body before ovulation.
+- Retrieval of the eggs – If your eggs are ready to be harvested, your doctor will collect and remove them from your body before ovulation.
 Most often, the eggs will be retrieved through the vagina using ultrasound guidance while you are asleep.
-The eggs are aspirated from the follicles (the sacs that contain the eggs) using a small needle.
-Anesthesia is often used in order to make women more comfortable during the procedure.
-If a woman is donating her eggs for someone else, they are retrieved in the same manner.
+The eggs are retrieved from the follicles (the sacs that contain the eggs) using a small needle.
+If a person is donating their eggs to someone else, they are retrieved in the same manner.

-- Retrieval of sperm: Sperm samples can come from a woman's partner or from a donor.
-If your partner is providing the sperm, he will most likely be asked to produce the sample the same day your eggs are retrieved.
+- Retrieval of sperm – Sperm samples can come from a person's partner or from a donor.
+If your partner is providing the sperm, they will most likely be asked to produce the sample the same day your eggs are retrieved.

-- Fertilization: The eggs and sperm are brought together in a lab to promote fertilization.
-In some cases, they may all be mixed together, while in other cases, it may be necessary to directly match and inject one selected sperm into each egg in a process called intracytoplasmic sperm injection (ICSI).
-The fertilization method may depend on the underlying cause of infertility or if previous attempts at IVF have not led to pregnancy.
+- Fertilization – The eggs and sperm are brought together in a lab to promote fertilization.
+In some cases, they may all be mixed together.
+In other cases, 1 sperm may be directly matched and injected into 1 egg.
+This process is called intracytoplasmic sperm injection (ICSI).
+The method used may depend on the underlying cause of infertility or if previous IVF attempts have not led to pregnancy.
 Eggs that are fertilized become embryos.

-- Embryo transfer: In a typically painless procedure, your doctor will insert a thin, flexible catheter into your vagina and your uterus.
+- Embryo transfer – In a typically painless procedure, your doctor will insert a thin, flexible catheter into your vagina and your uterus.
 One or more of the embryos will be inserted into the uterus through the catheter.
-The embryos selected for implantation will generally be the healthiest appearing embryos and the number inserted will depend on a variety of factors, including maternal age.
-Transferring a larger number of embryos can lead to a higher chance of pregnancy, however, it can also lead to a higher chance of becoming pregnant with multiples.
-Any remaining embryos can be frozen and stored for potential future use.1,2,6
+The embryos selected for implantation will usually be those that appear healthiest.
+The number inserted will depend on a variety of factors, including maternal age.
+Transferring a larger number of embryos can lead to a higher chance of pregnancy.
+However, it can also lead to a higher chance of becoming pregnant with multiples.
+Any remaining embryos can be frozen and stored for potential future use.

-Roughly a week and a half to two weeks after the embryo transfer, the woman will take a pregnancy test.
-Based on the results of the pregnancy test, either the woman will undergo early pregnancy care and follow-up, or another cycle of IVF may be pursued, if desired.1,2,5
+Roughly 10 days to 2 weeks after the embryo transfer, you will take a pregnancy test.
+Based on the results of the pregnancy test, you will either undergo early pregnancy care and follow-up, or another cycle of IVF may be pursued, if desired.1,2,5

-What are the side effects and risks of IVF?
+What are the possible side effects of IVF?

-The side effects and risks of IVF include, but are not limited to, the following:
+The side effects and risks of IVF include:1-3

 - Mild cramping or bloating